catzy007/catzy007.github.io/posts/2023-04-06-large-language-model-and-artificial-intelligence/content.md

 In the recent times there has been an exceptional development in LLM.
 From millions of parameter to hundreds of billions parameter [7] this resulted to an interesting outcome such as Sparks of Artificial General Intelligence (AGI) found in GPT-4 [8].
-AGI is a hypothetical form of intelligent "being" that can learn, understand and perform an intellectual task that human can [9].
+AGI is a hypothetical form of intelligent agent that can learn, understand and perform an intellectual task that human can [9].
 In other word, and this is a direct quote from LLM called Alpaca-7B "An AI system should be able to make decisions based on all the information that it has access to.
 It should be able to interpret data from the environment and to act accordingly.
 It should have the capacity to learn from its mistakes, to evaluate and reevaluate decisions, and to communicate and collaborate with other systems".
-Fortunately it is a 21st century, and you can find someone talks about the paper and the paper PDF below.
+Below is a video which summarize the paper and a link to the paper PDF.

 ['Sparks of AGI' - Bombshell GPT-4 Paper: Fully Read w/ 15 Revelations](https://www.youtube.com/watch?v=Mqg3aTGNxZ0)